 We understand that conducting contract negotiations can be overwhelming at times.
 Emotions can run high, and one party may feel as though their ideas are not being heard.
 Learning to approach talks in a more positive way, using principled negotiation, will help to avoid conflict.
-When you are at the negotiating table and you see there are options for you both to get what you want, it’s an idea time to use principled negotiation.
+When you are at the negotiating table and you see there are options for you both to get what you want, it’s an ideal time to use principled negotiation.
+Principled negotiation is about coming to a solution or finding a deal that will benefit all parties involved.

 The Definition of Principled Negotiation

-Principled negotiation is an approach that resolves disagreements between parties.
+What is principled negotiation?
+Principled negotiation, also known as principled bargaining, is an approach that resolves disagreements between parties.
 It is also referred to as a “win-win” outcome.
 It focuses on bettering the interests of everyone and finding solutions that are mutually beneficial.
 Principled negotiation can help people achieve objectives and satisfy expectations by removing the “all-or-nothing” attitude.
 Consider these guidelines to ensure your negotiations go as smoothly as possible.

 Separate Emotions from the Problem

 Sometimes, emotions can cloud negotiations.
+It is common to let human emotion get in the way of effective negotiation.
 If you feel as though you are at a disadvantage, you may react defensively.
 During any mediation, it’s important to maintain composure and not be influenced by fear or anger.
-Principled negotiation draws on principles instead of opinions.
-Seeing each other as partners will help keep the lines of communication open between parties.
+Emotions like defensiveness can cause miscommunications which can lead to the negotiation falling apart.
+Principled negotiation draws on principles instead of opinions, thus helping take the human emotion aspect out of negotiation.
+Principled negotiation helps you see each other as partners and will help keep the lines of communication open between parties.

 What Is Most Important?

+One challenge in negotiation is that each party usually focuses on their interests first and foremost.
 Instead of focusing on winning your position, start by discussing common interests you share and specific details of agreement during negotiations.
+By focusing on these common interests, relationships can be built that will help you in your negotiation of finding a “win-win” solution.
 From there, identify the interests of each party.
+Each party should have an open discussion on what interests them.
 You may discover that the underlying motivations of both parties are similar and will allow you to stay focused on the solutions instead of the problems.

 Use Objective Criteria